Skip to contents

 Fitting mnTS()

 Remember, mnTS() does handle gaps in the state-variables where there are data in the covariate matrix.
 In the following code, we use the complete (no gaps) YY matrix story_pollen_matrix[sample_idx, ] with dimensions: 93, 5.
-And the full XX matrix: story_char_matrix_scaled with dimensions: 160, 1 We will fit the model twice:
+And the full XX matrix: story_char_matrix_scaled with dimensions: 160, 1.
+We will fit the model twice:

 • Without taxa interactions.

-• And without taxa interactions.
+• With taxa interactions.

 Tip